detocjerome/.github/profile/README.md

 ---

-## 🌍 About Us

-We are a cross-EOSC node initiative bringing together the environmental science communities to:

 - **Federate tools and catalogs** across environmental domains.
 - **Share practices** for Research Software development, sustainability, citation, and reuse.